Teradata/stacki-wiki/wiki/Configuration/Network-Configuration-Backends.md

 backend-0-4,,,,,,,80:00:02:08:fe:80:00:00:00:00:00:00:f4:52:14:03:00:1e:dc:41,ib0,,,,,,,,,
 ```

 I've got two on-board interfaces (em1,em2), one USB nic (enp0s29u1u2), and one Infiniband interface (ib0) on each of these nodes.
 I didn't have these listed in the database until after I had installed them.
 But now that I have them, I want to use them.
-(You could have add all of these from the command line with a `stack add host interface``` command, but man, that's work.)
+(You could have add all of these from the command line with a `stack add host interface` command, but man, that's work.)

 So I'll use my host spreadsheet as per above.

-Create CSV file for only the backends.
+Create a CSV file for only the backends.
 We've handled the frontend NIC config previously.

 ```
 # stack report hostfile a:backend > hosts.csv
 ```

-Now I can open hosts.csv and edit it to have interfaces with the IP addressing scheme I want, dump it back into the database and then reinstall or sync the network.
+Now I can open hosts.csv and edit it to have interfaces with the IP addressing scheme I want, dump it back into the database, and then reinstall or sync the network.
 (If you have good eyes, use 'vi' or 'emacs'.
 If you're a real admin, you'll use 'vi'.
 If you like to stay sane, use Excel or Google Sheets and save your eyesight and sanity.
-Save it as CSV and dump it back in with the 'load' command)
+Save it as CSV and dump it back in with the 'stack load hostfile' command.)

 I just threw a bunch of things at you so let's do a somewhat complicated example.
 Rarely will your network be this complex - we have Fortune 100 companies who do everything on a single corporate network.
 But we also have Fortune 100 companies whose network topology borders on the Gordian[^1]